gabriellabann/SE-SCC-Depression-clone/research-assessment.md

         -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments: in SE-SCC-Depression.R
+            - Does not run as written because of absolute paths

 10. Use `dplyr` and `tidyr` functions to transform data